seclerp/MicroCosmo/README.md

 MicroCosmo is a **strongly**, **static** typed programming language.

-Memory management done by GC.
+Memory management done by CLR's GC.

 ### Comments